Working women face no shortage of obstacles — and that's continuing to hold true of our experiences during this pandemic.

 Suffice it to say, with so much uncertainty over the health of ourselves, our families and our financial lives in the air, we have enough to worry about.
 Which is why I think it's unfortunate that some working women are feeling an additional pressure right now: to continue looking "presentable" on virtual meetings and video calls by wearing makeup.

 As a CEO, I almost never wear makeup to work.

-But one of the most silly (and annoying) expectations women deal with on an everyday basis is the expectation that we will spend our personal time making ourselves up for the office, especially when wearing makeup in the professional world can seem to be a lose-lose proposition in the first place.
+That was true before this new normal, and it's continued to be true as I've moved my meetings to virtual formats.
+I've always felt that one of the most silly (and annoying) expectations women deal with on an everyday basis is the expectation that we will spend our personal time making ourselves up, especially when wearing makeup in the professional world can seem to be a lose-lose proposition in the first place.

 A 2011 study found that women who wore makeup were deemed more competent than those who did not.
 However, the same study found that women whose makeup was described as too “glamorous” by their peers were deemed untrustworthy.
 In short, women are judged for wearing too much makeup and are also judged for wearing too little.

-As a CEO, I choose to not wear makeup at work for a host of reasons, including this ridiculous double-standard.
+Beyond this ridiculous double-standard, as a CEO, I choose not to wear makeup in work settings — digital or otherwise — for a host of reasons.